-Learning and development (L&D) covers a broad range of activities including recruitment, training, skills development, employee relations, performance management, benefits/rewards, talent management and core employee policies.
+Learning and development (L&D) refers to policies and procedures that help employees to develop new skills, maximise productivity and encourage strong relationships between the organisation and its staff.
+L&D covers a broad range of activities including recruitment, training, skills development, employee relations, performance management, benefits/rewards, talent management and core employee policies.

 Through measuring performance in this area, IPC is actively contributing to the aims of UN SDG 8 – ‘Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.’
 In an internal survey of participants conducted by IPC in 2018, the Sustainability Measurement and Management System (SMMS) group identified job creation and higher levels of economic productivity (SDG targets 8.2, 8.3, and 8.6) as priorities for the postal sector.

-- The group collectively scored 57.9%, nearly six percentage points ahead of the overall SMP group score of 52.2%.
-A score of 57.9% reflects the group’s above average proficiency in L&D management and a commitment to developing its workforce.
+- The group collectively scored 64.7%, nearly four percentage points ahead of the overall SMP group score of 61.2%.
+This score reflects the group’s focus on L&D management proficiency and its commitment to developing its workforce.

-- Posts scored best in questions related to Embedding, reflecting a commitment to communicating L&D opportunities effectively to employees.
-The group scored less well in the Disclosure & Reporting management pillar.
+- Posts scored best in questions related to Embedding, reflecting strong governance, management systems and delivery processes.
+The group scored less well in the Disclosure & Reporting management pillar, although the group’s overall score did improve from 2019.
 As posts improve their scores in the L&D Focus Area more generally, we will expect this pillar to improve also.

 - Quantitative metrics for L&D are not reported under the SMMS.
 These are covered by the IPC Global Monitor reporting.

-- 17 posts place a strategic focus on leadership development.
+- All 20 posts place a strategic focus on leadership development and soft skills training.

 IPC encourages posts to continue developing their approaches to L&D, such as implementing internal qualification programmes, and leveraging social media as a platform for L&D initiatives, in order to drive continuous improvement.